Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Experiments

+\paragraph{Setup.} To understand the impact of each design choice on the performance and behavior of $\flock$~(\textbf{Q4}), we conduct a series of ablation studies spanning random walks, sequence processor and the consensus protocol, in the entity prediction task in the zero-shot setting.

-Recall that we employ \emph{test-time adaptation of walk counts}, which adaptively selects the base walk count $n$ based on the graph size, computed via the harmonic-mean rule shown in \Cref{eq:harmonic_mean} during inference.
-To answer \textbf{Q4}, we conduct an ablation study over this adaptive mechanism. \Cref{tab:flock-adaptive} compares this adaptive setting with a fixed setting that uses $128$ base walks per sample for all datasets, matching the pretraining setup ($n_{\text{train}} = 128$).
+\textbf{\draft{Adaptive test-time walks.}} Recall that we employ \emph{test-time adaptation of walk counts}, which adaptively selects the base walk count $n$ based on the graph size, computed via the harmonic-mean rule shown in \Cref{eq:harmonic_mean} during inference. \Cref{tab:flock-adaptive} compares this adaptive setting with a fixed setting that uses $128$ base walks per sample for all datasets, matching the pretraining setup ($n_{\text{train}} = 128$).
 As expected, the average selected base count $n$ is smaller on both inductive splits and larger on the transductive split, yet the adaptive mechanism improves performance across all settings.
 This is consistent with the intuition that adaptive $n$ scales up walks on larger KGs to improve coverage while allocating fewer walks on smaller KGs to reduce redundant visits; $\flock$ maintains comparable \emph{visiting rates} and \emph{coverage} to those seen during pretraining, thereby producing representations closer to the pretraining distribution and resulting in consistent performance gains.

+\textbf{Non-backtracking walks.} $\flock$ employs \emph{non-backtracking} uniform random walk, which has an effect of faster exploration and coverage of distant regions \citep{alon2007non}.
+In \Cref{tab:ablation}, we compare this with uniform walk that may backtrack and hence is slower in global exploration.
+While non-backtracking does not alter results much on inductive splits, it significantly improves performance on the transductive split.
+This is consistent with the idea that improving coverage especially benefits performances on large KGs, which $\flock$ achieves via non-backtracking.

+\textbf{Walk lengths.} $\flock$ uses random walks of length $\ell=128$, a choice made by finding the lowest~$\ell$ reliably visiting target node and relation on various KGs. \Cref{tab:ablation} compares this with shorter and longer walks by a factor of two.
+As expected from coverage, shorter walks show degraded results on the transductive split with large KGs.
+Longer walks are overall worse, which is explained by higher learning complexity of the sequence processor that has a small hidden dimension (64) for scalability. $\flock$ finds a balance of coverage and learnability, achieving robust results on diverse KGs.

+\textbf{Diverse starting locations of walks.} We recall that $\flock$ uses a \emph{diversification} strategy of starting locations of walks, with $n$ walks from the query node, $n$ walks from random relation, and $n$ walks from random node, adding up to $3n$ walks capturing both local context near query and global information of KG. \Cref{tab:ablation} compares this against all $3n$ walks starting at the query node.
+As expected, this causes degradations on all splits, showing the benefit of using both local and global information.